skovaka/UNCALLED/README.md

 - `--even` will only eject reads from even channels if included
 - `--odd` will only eject reads from odd channels if included
 - `--duration` expected duration of sequencing run in hours (default: 48)
-- `--post-script` optional path to executable to run after analysis has finished.
-Useful to automatically basecall after sequencing is done, for example.
-- `--post-time` buffer time to wait after the last read before running the post-script, in seconds (default: 60).
-Useful because MinKNOW's sequencing time is not always exact.

 Note exactly one of `--deplete` or `--enrich` must be specified